We're transparent with our pricing

 The pricing for each market is derived from a number of top-tier liquidity sources, all delivered to you at the best possible price with minimal latency.

-As we make most of our money from the spread, we do not directly profit when a client wins or loses.
+FOREX.com makes money through the spread, meaning we do not directly profit from when you win or lose.